zambari/Npm-Unity-Server/README.md

 `/public/com.myscope.mypackage`

 This endpoint returns some metadata about the package, used to draw UI in package manager.
-One of the fields contain a download link
+One of the fields contain a download link.
+While this looks very simple on paper, actually implementing it required jumping through some hoops.

+### Managing Tarballs and package.json

+### Limitations:

+- Not designed for large teams, as there is no real access control (Super user can create other users and add scopes and perform cleanup operations, but all users can publish all packages).
+- Doesn't strictly follow the npm protocol - barely enough to pass by Unity.

 ### What's going on with scopes?